draculess99/medpack-foundry-supply-copilot/README.md

 ```bash
 pytest tests/
 ```
 Ensure all tests pass.
-If you see regressions, verify that no `.env` files with remote settings are polluting the test environment.
+If you see regressions, verify that no `.env` files with remote settings are polluting the test environments.